Operating System Organization kernel-mode Components

 Environment subsystems: Provide different OS personalities (environments).
 The supported subsystems are Win32/WinFX and POSIX.
 Each environment subsystem includes a subsystem process shared among all applications using the subsystem and dynamic link libraries (DLLs) that convert the user application calls to LPC calls on the subsystem process, and/or native Windows calls.

 • User applications: Executables (EXEs) and DLLs that provide the functionality users run to make use of the system.
-EXEs and DLLs are generally targeted at a specific environment subsystems; although some of the programs that are provided as part of the OS use the native system interfaces (NTAPI).
+EXEs and DLLs are generally targeted at a specific environment subsystem; although some of the programs that are provided as part of the OS use the native system interfaces (NTAPI).
 There is also support for running 16-bit programs written for Windows 3.1 or MS-DOS.

 Windows Kernel Control Objects

-Asynchronous Procedure Call: Used to break into the execution of a specified thread and to cause a procedure
+Asynchronous Procedure Call: Used to break into the execution of a specified thread and to cause a procedure to be called in a specified processor mode.

 Deferred Procedure Call: Used to postpone interrupt processing to avoid delaying hardware interrupts.
 Also used to implement timers and inter-processor communication.